joebew42/elixir_cqrs_es_example/README.md

 ## TRASHED / NOT NEEDED

+- In order to reduce the concurrency exception, one solution could be to serialize the execution of commands related to the same aggregate id
+  - At the moment the TaskSupervisor is disabled
 - Should the `CommandHandler` return errors?
 - `Bank` will act as a client that will send commands
 - When handle the `deposit_money` command we should check if the `account` process is running